SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/sparkfun_rfid_id12la/README.md

-# ID-12LA RFID Reader Module #
+# ID-12LA - RFID Reader Module #

 ## Summary ##

-This project shows the implementation of a RFID module that outputs the 10 character unique ID ( 5 bytes ID + 1 byte checksum + 4 bytes timestamp) of a 125kHz RFID card with **BGM220 Explorer Kit** based on Qwiic communication.
+This project shows the implementation of an RFID module that outputs the 10-character unique ID ( 5 bytes ID + 1 byte checksum + 4 bytes timestamp) of a 125kHz RFID card with **BGM220 Explorer Kit** based on Qwiic communication.

-It can be used for human tracking, checking event attendance, and also beneficial for electronic wallet applications.
+It can be used for human tracking, checking event attendance, and is also beneficial for electronic wallet applications.

 ## Required Hardware ##